sjbrown/1kfa/mod_guide_gm.md

 world.
 So superhero titles or stories where protagonists are genetically imbued with special abilities might also need to be carefully interpreted.

-If a title is not recognized by someone at the table, invite the player who wrote the title to briefly describe the setting and what about that title really inspires them.
+The titles that are eventually chosen should be familiar to all the players, so if a title is not recognized by someone at the table, that is a mark against including it.

 > For step 2, we're going to narrow it down.
 >